Opto22/node-red-contrib-groov/DEVELOPERS.md

 ## Link Nodes

-In order for your development version of the _groov_ nodes to be used by Node-RED, you need to link your source directory into the local npm system.
+In order for your development version of the _groov_ View nodes to be used by Node-RED, you need to link your source directory into the local npm system.
 Run:

 ```